aratakileo/suggestions-api/README.md

 Quick documentation that includes the basics of the library.

 ### What types of embedded suggestions are there?
+The `Suggestion` interface is located in the directory `io.github.aratakileo.suggestionsapi.suggestion`.

 The library has two built-in types of suggestions.
 Below are the functions for their initialization:
 - `Suggestion.simple(...)` - simple (just text)
 - `Suggestion.withIcon(...)` - with an icon (will be rendered on the left)